 Nowadays, 25mm and 28mm tires are the most common.
 Some aero bikes have 25mm tires in the front (to reduce the frontal area) and 28mm in the rear (to improve riding comfort.

-You can always experiment and try different tire widths to find the best suits you.
-I use 28mm tubeless tires because of the comfort, and would never return to 25mm.
+You can always experiment with different tire widths to find the one that best suits you.
+I use 28mm tubeless tires because of their comfort, and I would never return to 25mm.

 Rim Depth